Care

 Still, tossing it in the dishwasher is just so tempting—especially on nights when you simply cannot deal with another dirty pan.
 Plus, how much damage could a single wash cycle do?

-Actually, quite a lot.
-In a tightly packed dishwasher, stacked alongside items like silverware and long-handled pots and pans, non stick can easily scratch or chip.
+The answer is quite a lot.
+In a tightly packed dishwasher, stacked alongside items like silverware and long-handled pots and pans, the non stick coating can easily scratch or chip.
 After a single wash, you may notice your pan’s coating beginning to peel, starting at the rim, as well as staining or discoloration from the detergents and hot water.
-And even if you don’t notice any visible damage, the prolonged exposure to high temperatures and harsh detergents can cause your pan’s non stick properties to fade faster than they would otherwise.

 How to Clean Non Stick Cookware